daniellembecker/DanielleBecker_Lab_Notebook/_posts/2022-09-18-Moorea-2022-Coral-Spawning-and-Field-Expedition-Daily-Entry.md

 # 29 September 2022

+### *Chlorophyll - September 2022 gametogenesis project*

+Danielle taught Pierrick the final steps in the [chlorophyll protocol](https://github.com/daniellembecker/Gametogenesis/blob/main/protocols/2020-01-01-Chlorophyll-Protocol.md) and completed the 40 September 2022 gametogenesis timeseries samples chlorophyll analysis.

+### *Tissue biomass preparation - September 2022 gametogenesis project*

+Danielle taught Pierrick the second step in the [tissue biomass protocol](https://github.com/daniellembecker/Gametogenesis/blob/main/protocols/2020-01-01-Ash-Free-Dry-Weight-Protocol.md) and weighed the pre-burned pans and filled the host and symbiont portions of each of the September 2022 gametogenesis timeseries samples (n=40) with 4 mL for host and 1 mL for symbionts in the pans.
+They put the aluminum pans in the drying overn for >24 hours.

 ### *E5 adult coral metabolism project*

 Ariana took daily measurements of the adult corals.
 The protocol for daily measurements [can be found here](https://github.com/urol-e5/protocols/blob/master/2022-09-24-Moorea-Daily-Measurement-Protocol.md).